Karel Destovnik: Legacy

-On 21 July 1953, Kajuh was declared a people's hero of Yugoslavia.
+On 21 July 1953, Kajuh was declared a People's Hero of Yugoslavia.

-Up to these days, both Kajuh as a person and his poetry are considered one of the most important symbols of the Slovene Partisan movement during World War II.
+Both Kajuh as a person and his poetry are considered one of the most important symbols of the Slovene Partisan movement during World War II.
 A primary school in Ljubljana and the Kajuh Literary Prize are named after him, as are several streets and squares throughout Slovenia.
 In Celje, an entire town district is named after him.
-Together with Matej Bor and Edvard Kocbek, Kajuh is regarded as one of the most important poets of the Second World War in the Slovene lands.
+Together with France Balantič, Matej Bor, and Edvard Kocbek, Kajuh is regarded as one of the most important poets of the Second World War in the Slovene lands.

-Kajuh's poems have become very popular among the Slovenes due to their direct appeal, melodic intonation, and simplicity.
+Kajuh's poems became very popular among the Slovenes due to their direct appeal, melodic intonation, and simplicity.
 Major research and work on Kajuh's life and legacy has been done by Emil Cesar, Matjaž Kmecl, Mihael Glavan, Miklavž Komelj, Vladimir Vrbič, and others.
 In 2022, the National and University Library of Slovenia digitised Kajuh's writings, letters and photos.
-The Government of Slovenia has declared 2023 the Year of Karel Destovnik Kajuh.
+Slovenian composer Breda Šček set Kajuh’s text to music.
+The government of Slovenia declared 2023 the Year of Karel Destovnik Kajuh.